 Braden and Sarah Grant

 Braden is the Rock Hills book keeper.
 He moved to Kentucky in 2013 with the original church plant team, and completed his Master's in accounting at WKU in 2014.
-Braden is currently license as a CPA and works as a business instructor at a local community college.
+Braden is currently licensed as a CPA and works as a business instructor at a local community college.
 Needless to say, he likes numbers and was the perfect guy for the job.
 Besides being our book keeper, Braden also leads a college-aged Small Group.
 He enjoys all things competitive and loves going on long walks with his wife Sarah.

 We belong to a network of churches that are unified in Bible beliefs, genuine friendship, and the shared purpose of making disciples and planting healthy, effective, relational local churches.
 We believe that true Christian unity only comes about by holding to the "whole counsel of God," rather than simply trying to find a few things upon which we can agree.
 At the same time, we do not claim to be perfect in this affirmation of our beliefs.
 While they are communicated imperfectly, this document represents our best understanding of the teachings of the Bible and we believe these truths passionately.
 They are the grounds of our unity.
 At the core of our beliefs is the good news of Jesus Christ- the wonderful truth that Jesus Christ was crucified and raised from the dead so that sinful people would trust in Jesus and be reconciled to God.
 This gospel is our primary passion and the driving influence in preaching, worship, small groups, prayer, and church planting.
 We hold to the absolute truth found in the Bible and, thus, we turn to the Bible on every area of what we believe, how we live, and how we participate in church life together.
 We believe that local churches are to be the primary means of inviting people to Jesus, making mature disciples, equipping people to serve, learning to worship, and planting new churches.
 All of this is done through local churches as is outlined in the Bible, so that people of all ages, cultures, and ethnicities will hear the gospel of Jesus Christ, being saved from their sins and reconciled to God.